tlacaelel2013/csis10a-final_project/README.md

 ## [3] Simplifying algebraic expressions.

 This might be a command line program for the user to input an algebraic expression to be simplified.
+In its first version, program Algebrator will only add and multiply like terms.